 There was a goods yard on the east side of the line at the north end, opposite a pair of sidings on the west side.
 The last remaining siding on the east side was latterly reduced to a permanent way siding before removal.

 The station had two signal boxes, both opened in 1882.
 The north box was replaced in 1911.
-The south box, on the west side at the south end of the loop, was closed in 1919.
+The south box, on the west side at the south end of the loop (at the point from which the timber platform extension began), was closed in 1919.
 The north box took over.

 The remaining north signal box ('A' listed and located at the north end of the northbound platform) controlled the loop and occupational level crossing at the north end (this LC closed 2017).
 The remaining box closed in 2019, with signalling passing to Stanley Junction signal box.